top of page

 mask of Boerdam, near Middelstum, ca 500 BC

-On some of these rituals we know that they were still practiced by the Frisian people in the Early Middle Ages.
-It was the seventh-century Saint Wulfram of Fontenelle, Archbishop of Sens, who pleaded with the heathen king Radbod of Frisia not to perform human sacrifices.
-A king described as the Enemy of Christ and as homo omni fera crudelior et omni lapide durior meaning: a human being more savage than any wild beast and harder than any stone.
-The killing could be executed either by hanging, or by tying someone up at a pole in the sea during ebb tide to let him or her drown slowly, after being castrated too.
-The latter practice is also documented in the already mentioned Lex Frisionum, where tying up someone to a pole to be drowned by the rising sea, was a punishment for sacrilege of temples, and therefore not a sacrifice per se but also a punishment.
+On some of these rituals we know that they were still being practiced by the Frisian people in the Early Middle Ages.
+It was the seventh-century Saint Wulfram of Fontenelle, Archbishop of Sens, who pleaded with the heathen King Radbod of Frisia not to perform human sacrifices.
+A king described as the Enemy of Christ, and as homo omni fera crudelior et omni lapide durior meaning 'a human being more savage than any wild beast and harder than any stone'.
+The killing was executed either by hanging, or by tying someone up at a pole in the sea during ebb tide to let him or her drown slowly, after being castrated beforehand too.
+The practice of drowning is also documented as a punishment in the already mentioned Lex Frisionum, where tying up someone to a pole to be drowned by the rising sea was a punishment for sacrilege of temples.
+Therefore, not a sacrifice per se, but a legitimate punishment (from the Frisian point of view).

-By the way, Saint Wulfram is also known from the famous failed baptism of king Radbod.
-For this piece of history read our post Finally, king Redbad made his point in the European Commission – via Facebook.
+By the way, Saint Wulfram is also known from the famous failed baptism of King Radbod.
+For this piece of history read our blog post Finally, King Redbad made his point in the European Commission – via Facebook.

-And, as explained above, besides human sacrifice, the pagan practice of casting lots survived Christianization as well and was practiced in the Early Middle Ages too.
+In addition, as explained above, besides human sacrifice, the in origin pagan practice of casting lots survived Christianization as well and was practiced in the Early Middle Ages too.

 mask of Boerdam by Kelvin Wilson

-The image above of the Boerdam mask, is easily associated with pagan rituals.
+The image presented above of the so-called Boerdam mask (Boerdam is a hamlet in the province of Groningen), is easily associated with pagan rituals.
 However, when a school class asked the professor why it was not just made for fun, he not really had any arguments against it (Nijdam 2021).

 2. What about those grooves?

 Not any different from today, for terp dwellers too it was important that their land, farmyards and houses were free from evil spirits and souls, and from infectious diseases and sickness.
-The concept they used might have been a barrier model.
-Similar as the innovative models still being used by policymakers on security, defence and migration.
+They did not use face masks.
+The concept for protection they used might have been a barrier model.
+Similar as the innovative models still being used by wise policymakers on security, defence and migration.
 Or like the force fields in '80s science fiction movies or video games.
 The old Frisians too drew imaginary circles, with the hearth of the house annex farmstead being the center.
+Maybe all this illustrates that a concentric barrier model is an innate template of the human brain.
+Remember being a child in your bed a night, afraid for spooks and stuff, and how you designed fictional barriers around you and your bed as well?

-It fits very well with the physical, radial lay-out of a terp village.
-An artificial, circular mound on the flat and treeless tidal marshlands.
-The, first, outer ring were the salt marshes bordering the sea.
-The surrounding land started with soft mud, and toward the terp settlement it gradually became more solid and suitable for cattle to graze and even crops to grow.
-Often, the more inland marshlands were protected with low dikes, so-called summer dikes, which offered protection against regular, daily flooding.
-Spring tides and storm floods kept inundating the marshlands.
+The first, outer ring was the salt marsh bordering the sea.
+The surrounding land started with soft mud, and toward the terp settlement it gradually became more solid and suitable for cattle to graze and even crops to grow on.
+Often, the more inland tidal marshlands were protected with low dykes, so-called summer dykes, which offered protection against the regular, daily flooding.
+Springtides and storm floods kept inundating the marshlands despite the summer dykes.
 Think of ten to twenty times yearly.

 Knudtswarft 'Knudt's terp' at Hallig Gröde, Nordfriesland by Wilhelm Dreesen (1895)

-The next, second ring were the flanks or slopes of the terp itself, which were used for cultivating growing crops, cutting grass sods for construction, and for crafts like weaving, blacksmithing, clay pottery production, and alike.
-The inner circle or third ring, was the terp village with houses and sweet water wells.
-Wells often contained deposits too, like spoke wheels, horse heads etc. Probably, also with a ritual meaning.
-An interesting artifact has been found in a dung pit in the terp of village Wartena in province Friesland, namely a wooden phallus.
-It is dated the Roman period.
+The third ring, or inner circle, was the terp village with houses and fresh water wells.
+Wells often contained deposits too, like spoke wheels, horse heads, etc. Probably, also with a ritual meaning.
+An interesting artifact has been found in a dung pit in the terp of the village of Wartena in the province of Friesland, namely a wooden phallus.
+It is dated the Roman Period.

-When it comes to ward off evil spirits, souls, sicknesses and death, the hearth was the center.
+When it comes to ward off evil spirits, souls, sicknesses and death, the hearth was the center of all three circles.
 The hearth itself was protected as well, testifying frequent deposits found underneath it.
 Sometimes pieces of wooden wheels were excavated.
-If interested why wheels were buried and sacred, read our post Celtic-Frisian heritage: there's no dealing with the Wheel of Fortune.
-Remember from that blogpost, do not mess with wheels when you are in Frisia!
+If interested in why wheels were buried and sacred, read our blog post Celtic-Frisian heritage: there's no dealing with the Wheel of Fortune.
+Remember from this blog post: do not mess with wheels when you are in Frisia!

-At the beautiful terp village of Westeremden in province Groningen a stick of yew-wood has been found with the runic inscription ᚩᛈᚻᚳᛗᚢᛡᛥᚪᛞᚪᚳᛗᛚᚢᚦ ᚹIᛗᛟᛥ ᚳᚻᚦᚢᚴᚾ IᚹIᚩᚳᚢᛈᛞᚢᚿᚪᛚᛖ.
+From the truly beautiful terp village of Westeremden in the province of Groningen, a stick of yew-wood has been preserved carrying the runic inscription ᚩᛈᚻᚳᛗᚢᛡᛥᚪᛞᚪᚳᛗᛚᚢᚦ ᚹIᛗᛟᛥ ᚳᚻᚦᚢᚴᚾ IᚹIᚩᚳᚢᛈᛞᚢᚿᚪᛚᛖ.
 For those who do not read runes, it says: "At the homestead stays good fortune; may it also grow near the yew on the terp; Wimœd owns this" (Looijenga 2003).
 It seems offerings with runes were made when a house or other building was built.
+Comparable in a way to the still living practice of the meiboom 'May tree' in the Netherlands.
+A meiboom is a tree branch with leaves attached to the roof when a house is being constructed and has reached its highest point.

-From the already radiant patron of the salt-marsh landscape, now let's turn to the circular barrier model of defence.
-We go through the four force fields from the inside out.
+From the already radiant patterns of the tidal marshlands, now let's turn to the circular barrier model of defence.
+This time we take you go through the force fields from the inside out.

 first line of defence